google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

 }
 ```

-In this example, adding or removing the attribute will also effectively set the
+In this example, adding or removing the attribute will also set the property.
-property.

-Finally, the `attributeChangedCallback` can be used to just handle side effects
+Finally, the `attributeChangedCallback()` can be used to handle side effects
 like applying ARIA states.

 ```js